 It’s no secret that software systems benefit businesses of all types, especially those in manufacturing.
-In fact, manufacturing output has reached a record high thanks to software advancements like robotics and automation.
+In fact, manufacturing output has reached a record high thanks to software advancements in robotics and automation.

 These facts prove that adoption of manufacturing software has resulted in higher productivity and output, and lower production costs across the industry.
 But, don’t stop while you’re ahead; there are many more ways to capture productivity improvements.